 We’re guessing even the greatest NBA star never scored a two-pointer using a bicycle, roller skate, swimming pool, oars, a couple of hockey sticks and a cowbell!
 This exhibit shows what you can accomplish with everyday household items if you put your mind to it.
 Inspired by a local family’s visit to an out of state children’s museum, this exhibit holds a special place in our hearts as it fulfills the dream and honors the memory of Rachel Jorgensen (1985-1998).

 Play with lift, flight, gravity, weight, and more!
 Learn about the movement of air while testing your object's "flyability" in the wind tunnel!
-Explore the concept of air drag vs object weight and try to make your object fly, float, and sink by making adjustments to it's weight & size!

-Crawl your way from the Tree house to the Music Mezzanine and back through the rope mesh Sky Crawl high above the first floor exhibit area.
+Crawl your way from the Adventures Tree House to the Music Mezzanine and back through the rope mesh Sky Crawl high above the first floor exhibit area.
 If there is a longer Sky Crawl in the United States, we haven’t found it yet!
 This, like all the museum activities, is “grown-up safe” so parents can enjoy it too!

 Whom-pa-ma-WHAT?
 That’s right, a Whompamaphone.
 Play your favorite tune on this PVC pipe organ.
 Learn how the length of the pipes affect their pitch.
 The longest pipe (for the lowest note) is over 15 feet long yet the exhibit resides in our Music Mezzanine which has a 6 1/2 foot ceiling.
 Sounds Like Fun Let the little musicians create their own tunes in the music room.